eflautt/ga-data-science/projects/project-feedback.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Providing Project Feedback
-> _Every student should have the chance to understand how they're doing, and get valuable feedback on the work they've done from trusted mentors like us._
+> _Every student should have a chance to understand how they're doing and to get valuable feedback on the work they've done from trusted mentors like us._

+Our goal is to provide meaningful suggestions and personal guidance to all of our students.
+While there will undoubtedly be nuances in how each of us evaluates student portfolio projects, using these guidelines will ensure that students get the personalized feedback they deserve.

 ## Guiding Principles

-**The goal of providing feedback on student projects is to give personal guidance to each student, including meaningful suggestions and input that isn’t immediately obvious.**
+- Prompts and rubrics are provided to **structure feedback for student projects**.
+- Rubrics are based on a **simple 3-point scale**, tailored for each project.
+- Metrics for "meets expectations" are clearly defined to help you provide **targeted feedback.**

+## Feedback Rules

-- **Students should be shown a copy of the blank rubric when given their project prompt**
+- Students should be shown a copy of the blank rubric when given their project prompt
-- The rubric is based on a **simple 3-point scale**
-- **The actual measurement for “meets expectation” is tied to the project prompt, and will be different by project**

-## Instructor Process

-## UNDER CONSTRUCTION
+- Rubric categories and evaluation metrics should always be tied to project specifications.